ardaeray/manual-multiplication/README.md

 # manual-multiplication
-A manual multiplication project that shows multiplication operation manually step-by-step using Java.
+A manual multiplication project that shows multiplication operation manually step-by-step using Linked-List in Java Programming Language.